sonic4409/SelfBot/README.md

 Discord SelfBot made in Discord.js.

 # Setup
-Make sure you have Nodejs 8.4.0 or higher installed.
+Make sure you have Nodejs 8.6.0 or higher installed.
 To install dependencies, run `npm install`

 # Config
-~~Rename  `config_example.json` to `config.json` and fill out the necessary fields.~~ The bot currently is designed for Heroku so add environment variables according to the contents of `config_example.json`.
+~~Rename  `config_example.json` to `config.json` and fill out the necessary fields.~~ ~~The bot currently is designed for Heroku so add environment variables according to the contents of `config_example.json`.~~ I'm now hosting the bot in glitch.com and therefore still using environment variables, so put your stuff in `.env`

 # Running
 If you're running the bot locally, to start the bot, run: